CHINAKNOWLEDGE - a universal guide for China studies | HOME | About | Guestbook |

 capital prefecture modern place

-The largest administration unit of the Song Empire was the circuit (lu 路), a kind of proto-province.
-Below it, there were prefectures (zhou 州).
-Some prefectures had superior status (fu 府, in the map underlined red), some were military prefectures (jun 軍, in the map underlined yellow), and some few were industrial prefectures (jian 監, in the map underlined green).
-In the remote areas in the southwest some prefectures had inferior status (the circles in the map stand for a couple of such inferior prefectures that were administered from "normal" prefectures).
+The largest administration unit of the Song empire was the circuit or "province" (lu 路).
+Below it, there were prefectures (zhou 州), some of them with superior status (fu 府, in the map underlined red), some with the status of military prefectures (jun 軍, in the map underlined yellow), and some with the function of industrial prefectures (jian 監, in the map underlined green).
+In the remote areas in the southwest, some prefectures had inferior status (the circles in the map stand for a couple of such inferior prefectures that were administered as parts of zhou prefectures).

-The Circuits (lu 路) of the Song Empire
+The Circuits or Provinces (lu 路) of the Song Empire

 circuit